Buck-Tick: Legacy

 Buck-Tick are regarded as one of the main founders of visual kei, and legends of the Japanese rock scene, and have been cited as an influenced by many artists.
-J said that they have been a big influence, ever since he formed Luna Sea.
+J said that they have been a big influence ever since he formed Luna Sea.
+Kyo and Tetsu of D'erlanger both listed Buck-Tick as one of their favorite bands, and Tetsu also named Toll as one of the greatest Japanese drummers.
+Zi:Kill guitarist Ken named Imai as one of his favorite musicians.
 Takanori Nishikawa is another open fan of Buck-Tick, and interviewed the entire band on the TV program Pop Jam.
 Dir En Grey vocalist Kyo was inspired to become a rock star after seeing a picture of Sakurai on the desk of a junior high school classmate.
 Likewise, his bandmate Die became interested in rock music in junior high after hearing Aku no Hana.
 Mucc frontman Tatsuro cited Sakurai as the vocalist who has influenced him the most, including his lyrics and stage presence.
 D vocalist Asagi listed Buck-Tick as one of their biggest influences, while his bandmate Tsunehito named them as one of his two favorite Japanese bands.
 Kishidan frontman Show Ayanocozey and Nagoya kei band Deadman have also cited Buck-Tick as an inspiration.
 Well-known visual kei rock musicians Tatsuro (Mucc), Yuu (Merry), Aie (Deadman), Lay (Fatima) and Tsuyoshi (Karimero) formed a Buck-Tick cover band called Bluck-Tlick in 2001.

 Darker Than Darkness: Style 93 was named one of the top albums from 1989−1998 in a 2004 issue of the music magazine Band Yarouze.
 Kurutta Taiyou was named number 40 on Bounces 2009 list of 54 Standard Japanese Rock Albums.
 Aku no Hana was included in the 2023 guidebook 90-Nendai J-Pop no Kihon, which lists the 100 albums most representative of the Japanese music scene of the 1990s.